-At Baltimore's Inner Harbor, tourists and locals alike plan vacations for handicapped travelers to explore the restaurants, shops, attractions and museums that make up this seaport tourist attraction.
-One of the more popular locations to use rental wheelchairs and scooters in Baltimore at the Inner Harbor is the National Aquarium.
+At Baltimore’s Inner Harbor, tourists and locals alike plan vacations to explore the restaurants, shops, attractions and museums that make up this seaport tourist attraction.
+One of the more popular locations to use rental wheelchairs and mobility scooters in Baltimore at the Inner Harbor is the National Aquarium.
 From fish and amphibians to birds and reptiles, the Aquarium boasts more than 16,500 animals.
 The Aquarium is fully wheelchair-accessible.
 It also provides Reserved Accessible Seating to its shows, a companion Accessibility Guide and Map that shows a wheelchair route, an Express Entry, and on the first Saturdays and first Sundays of the month, visitors with special needs and their guests may enter 30 minutes prior to the Aquarium opening to avoid the crowds.
 For guests who are deaf or hard of hearing, the Aquarium provides Assistive Listening Devices, Presentation Scripts and two Dear Awareness Days where sign language interpreters are onsite interpreting presentations, shows and animal encounters.
 For guests who are Blind or Visually Impaired, the Aquarium provides an Audio Wireless Tour, Braille Tour and a Touch Bag of Tactile items representing animals in the exhibits.
 Other interesting attractions at the Inner Harbor are the Maryland Science Center and the American Visionary Art Museum, both of which are wheelchair accessible.
 Contact us to reserve your Baltimore Inner Harbor rentals today.